WEBSTER ARTS PROGRAMS

 The Saturday prior to Paint Webster is a free workshop and demonstration, open to both adults and children, who are new to painting or those who simply want to brush up and hone their painting skills.
 Click here for more information.

 Small Works exhibitions are juried art shows featuring 25-30 pieces of art by St. Louis-area artists.
 Each piece must be no larger than 16 inches on the longest side, including framing, and can be created using any two-dimensional medium.
 Started in 2016, Small Works hosts four shows hosts four per year, each on display for one month at the Webster Groves Public Library Gallery.
-Webster Arts hosts an artists’ reception on the first Friday of each show, free and open to the public.
+Webster Arts hosts an artists’ reception, free and open to the public, in which the artists in attendance to present their works.
 The artwork is for sale, with a portion of proceeds benefiting Webster Arts and Webster Groves Public Library, both nonprofit organizations.

 See Webster Arts Small Works galleries here:

 Webster Groves Community Days is an annual event to celebrate the Fourth of July holiday.
 The Citizen's Committee for Community Days organizes all of the activities for the event.
 The Webster Groves Lions Club also holds its annual carnival and barbecue charity fundraiser during the celebration.
 All activities (aside from the carnival and barbecue) are free and are funded through donations from businesses, organizations, and the citizens of Webster Groves.

 Each year the Webster Arts committee bands together to be a part of the community celebration by designing, creating, and driving their float in the parade.
 Extending beyond the arts, Webster Arts is a community program that strives to interact with Webster Groves as a part of their family.

 Webster Arts Outreach and Art Education programming takes art out of the gallery and studio, and into the community through a variety of partnerships, programs and collaborations for all ages using all mediums.